Literature: The Nightingale

 - Imperial China: The story takes place in this time period.

-- Loyal Animal Companion: The nightingale remains loyal to the Emperor.
+- Loyal Animal Companion: The nightingale was the last member of the imperial court to remember the Emperor.

 - New Technology Is Evil: The mechanical nightingale makes the Emperor dependent on it, but when it breaks he immediately falls ill because he misses its sound so much.
 However, in the end when the Emperor says that he'll break the machine into pieces, the real nightingale tells him not to do so, because "the bird did very well as long as it could".